 Later versions seem to work OK but have not been extensively tested.

-The below command will also install the Jupyter Lab tool, which py5 is designed to work well with.
+The below command will also install Jupyter Lab, which py5 is designed to work well with.

 After creating the

-that the subsequent commands take place inside of it.
-You will know you
+subsequent commands take place inside of it.
+You will know you are inside the

 conda activate py5coding